net-lisias-kspu/KerbalWindTunnel/README.md

 A mod for Kerbal Space Program to provide atmospheric performance data for spaceplanes and aircraft.

 **ATTENTION** The upstream is under active development.
-If you don't really need any of my changes, if far better to stick with the original version! :)
+If you don't really need any of my changes, IMHO it's better to stick with the original version! :)

 ## In a Hurry